Let’s briefly talk about three ADHD relationship strategies—designed to counter three common challenges.

 In the early days especially, post-diagnosis progress sometimes means two steps forward and one step (or even three steps!) backward.
-It’s tough to keep believing that things will progressively get better.
+It’s tough to keep believing that things will ever consistently get better.

 2. The Communication Stalemates

-There is often difficulty around communicating.
-Specifically, there’s difficulty expressing three sentiments that can go a long way toward nurturing love and connection: gratitude, apology, and forgiveness.
+We often see difficulty around communicating.
+Specifically, we grapple with expressing three sentiments that can go a long way toward nurturing love and connection: gratitude, apology, and forgiveness.

 In my own marriage, I apologized a lot, expressed gratitude, and forgave a lot.
 My husband, not so much.
 Being a person, I took this personally.

 The full reasons behind his lack of initiative in this area took years for me to understand.
-That means years of leading support groups (both for adults with ADHD and their partners; separate groups) and researching and writing two books and contributing the first chapter on couple-therapy to the leading clinical guide.
+Years, that is, spent leading support groups (both for adults with ADHD and their partners; separate groups) and researching and writing two books and contributing the first chapter on couple-therapy to the leading clinical guide.